Skip to content

 Meet Boldly

-While this example is an outlier, companies are still shelling out big bucks for do-it-all executive assistants.
-In major cities, a high-level EA salary can be upwards of $120,000 or more.
+While this example is an outlier, companies are still shelling out big bucks for do-it-all and C-level executive assistants.
+In major cities, a high-level executive assistant salary can be upwards of $100,000 or more.
+The average pay for an executive assistant is around $60,000 a year.

 In the past, only the most senior execs have had this type of high-end assistant.

 However, remote executive assistants have become the norm at corporations looking to control costs and streamline hiring.
-These companies are oftentimes able to get the same quality of work and high-level experience without the overhead and commitment of a full-time, in-person staff member.
-On average, for $35–60 an hour.
+These companies are often able to get the same quality of work and high-level experience without the overhead and commitment of a full-time, in-person staff member.
+And they can accomplish this, on average, for $35–60 an hour.

 • Calculate the ROI on an executive assistant’s salary

-• Understand the 6 influencing factors for executive assistant salaries
+• Understand the six influencing factors for the salary of an executive assistant

 • Make the best choice for your situation